Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Clarity

 These stones normally contain "silk", fine rutile crystals that create a characteristic inner glow.
-This is a mark of naturalness.
+This is a mark of naturalness, and when even it is considered a desirable trait rather than a flaw.

-Large visible inclusions, however, reduce value.
-The ideal is "eye-clean" with minimal silk.
+Large visible inclusions, however, especially cracks or dark crystals at the centre, reduce value.
+The ideal is "eye-clean" with minimal, even silk.

 Unlike diamonds, where even minute inclusions visible under magnification affect grading, rubies are traditionally assessed for eye-clean clarity.
 The reason is practical: virtually all natural rubies contain some silk, and demanding diamond-level clarity would eliminate almost the entire natural supply.
-The silk itself, when evenly distributed and fine, is not a defect but a feature, contributing to the stone's luminous character.
+The silk itself, when evenly distributed and fine, is not a defect but a feature, contributing to the luminous, living character that distinguishes a natural stone from a synthetic one.

 Cut

-Oval the most common.
-Cushion classic for engagement rings.
-Round for studs.
+Oval the most common, optimally preserving weight and colour.
+Cushion classic for engagement rings, soft corners that hold light well.
+Round for studs, even distribution of brilliance.
 Heart for romantic pendants.
-Emerald cut for modernist minimalist rings.
-Cabochon for star rubies (see below).
+Emerald cut for modernist minimalist rings, emphasising clarity.
+Cabochon for star rubies (see below), the only practical form for asterism.

 Cutters prioritise colour over geometric perfection.
 A ruby cutter will sacrifice an ideal proportion to keep more of the deep red zone in the finished stone.
 This is why rubies are often slightly asymmetric or deeper than the "ideal" proportions of a diamond.
-For a buyer, this means judging a ruby primarily by colour, not by cut grade.
+For a buyer, this means judging a ruby primarily by colour, not by cut grade, unlike diamonds, where cut is the key value parameter.

 Carats